First, a full medical history of your lower extremities is conducted by a Certified Pedorthist.

 Your custom orthotics will be designed unique to your daily activity, foot condition or concerns, as well as the footwear that they will most frequently be applied-in, for example, walking shoes, running shoes, dress shoes, work boots, etc.

-More specifically, we will utilize data points derived from your biomechanical assessment & gait analysis, as modelled on your Precision 3D Digital Scan (each conducted in Step One), that will incorporate a balance of highly technical, precise instrumentation & hand-crafting techniques, with materials suited to your daily activity.
+More specifically, we will utilize data points derived from your biomechanical assessment & gait analysis, as modelled on your 3D Volumetric Scan (each conducted in Step One), that will incorporate a balance of highly technical, precise instrumentation & hand-crafting techniques, with materials suited to your daily activity.

 This process is typically completed within a 7-day turnaround period.